BYU-ITC-344/byu-itc-344.github.io/hw-1/index.md

 ## Assignment Instructions

-1. Access the Bandit Wargame here: [OverTheWire Bandit](https://overthewire.org/wargames/bandit/).
+1. Access the Bandit Wargame here: <a href="https://overthewire.org/wargames/bandit/" target="_blank">OverTheWire Bandit</a>
 2. Start at **Level 0** and complete each challenge in sequence up to **Level 16**.
 3. Successfully log into **Level 17** to prove completion.